How Fast is Your WordPress? Optimization Tips and Tools!

 Is your WordPress site slow to load?
 Are you looking for ways to speed up WordPress or get better performance?
 While WordPress is a fantastic platform, one of its weaknesses is that it can become sluggish.

 But, just because your website takes a long time to load, it’s not a signal that you should ditch WordPress in favor of some other content management system (CMS).
 Having a slow-loading site is certainly something you should address immediately, however.
+WordPress page speed can be often neglected by some WordPress developers, they develop your site without often thinking about page speed.
+Now that Core Web Vitals have been added as part of the page speed ranking factor it’s important to clear with your WordPress developer or WordPress development agency exactly what they will be doing and if optimization for Google page speed is included in your cost.

 Here is why you should care about your website’s speed, how you can test WordPress loading time, and a list of options for speeding up your WordPress site.